stellar/js-stellar-sdk/docs/readme.md

 ## Building and Installing

-Please refer to the project-level [README](../README.md) for information on how to build and install JS-Stellar-Lib.
+Please refer to the project-level [README](../README.md) for information on how to build and install JS-Stellar-SDK.

-## Using js-stellar-lib
+## Using js-stellar-sdk

 ### Transactions

 Transactions are the commands that modify the network.
 They include sending payments, making account configuration changes, etc.

 Transactions are made up of one or more operations.
-In js-stellar-lib, operations are added chronologically and applied in that order.
+In js-stellar-sdk, operations are added chronologically and applied in that order.
 Each operation is described below:

 * **Create Account** - Create an account with a given starting balance.
 * **Payment** - Send an payment of a given currency to an existing destination account, optionally through a path.